You at 27 weeks pregnant

 Your baby when you’re 27 weeks pregnant

-Here is what’s going on with your baby:
+Here’s what’s going on with your baby:

-- Your baby is about 24 cm long from head to bottom, and weighs about 920 gm.
+- Your baby is about 24 cm long from head to bottom and weighs about 920 gm.

-- Your baby can open its eyes.
+- Your baby can open their eyes.

 - Your baby’s brain is starting to take more shape.